Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations

 and a recursion completes the proof of the proposition. \end{proof}

 \begin{remark} The same trace formula for the mass holds for the numerical solution given by the time integrator \eqref{S2}.
-Indeed, using the definition of the numerical scheme \eqref{S2}, It\^o's isometry, as well as the isometry property of the operator $S(\tau)$, one gets
+Indeed, using the definition of the numerical scheme \eqref{S2}, It\^o's isometry, as well as the isometry property of the operator $S(\tau)$ and of the flow $\Phi_\tau$, one also gets

-Employing the definition of the flow $\Phi_\tau$ followed by a recursion shows the trace formula for the mass of the splitting scheme \eqref{S2}. \end{remark}